 When you record your screen you can include typing the address into your browser and show all your mouse movements and clicks to let people see exactly where to go and how to get there (see the videos below).

 You can even include audio when you record your screen, as narration from your computer’s built-in microphone or an external mic.
-You can even record your system audio (that’s the sounds that comes out of your speakers).
+You can even record your system audio (that’s the sound that comes out of your speakers).

 For longer or more complex recordings that may need more editing, something like Camtasia will be better.
 Camtasia even allows you to enhance the video by zooming in on areas of emphasis, highlighting your mouse clicks, adding text or graphic call-outs and more.